 - Can be used with chickens, ducks and geese

 All of the data and research I have read supports the premise that probiotics are good for chickens in many ways and I feel strongly about adding it to my chickens’ waterers as soon as the day they hatch.
-If reducing the risk of Salmonella were the only benefit imparted by use of probiotics, that would be enough for me to put them in my chickens' water, but that there are so many other, proven benefits to my chickens and their eggs is what makes me so enthusiastic about recommending them.
+If reducing the risk of Salmonella were the only benefit imparted by use of probiotics, that would be enough for me, but that there are so many other, proven benefits to my chickens and their eggs is what makes me so enthusiastic about recommending them.
 I encourage you to do your own research and draw your own conclusions.
 I have provided my sources and links for your reference.

 Probiotics Protect Poultry from Pathogens, Eileen Herrera, USDA-ARS Office of International Research Programs.